Basic Usage: Single-Channel Time Series Generation

 Phoenix uses a two-panel layout:

-Right Main Area (Visualization Panel) - Empty state when no data generated - Interactive Plotly chart after preview - Statistics panel showing min, max, mean, point count
+Right Main Area (Visualization Panel) - Empty state when no data generated - Chart title input — enter a custom title before previewing; the title appears in the Plotly chart header - Interactive Plotly chart after preview - Statistics panel showing min, max, mean, point count - Chart controls toolbar (see Chart Controls below)

 [Screenshot Required: Interface Overview]